AI Max for Search Campaigns: What you need to know about "Search Max"

 -

 Conversion Tracking is Paramount: You must have robust conversion tracking in place, accurately telling Google what a valuable action is for your business.
-If your conversions are merely lead form fills, consider implementing offline conversion tracking.
+If your conversions are merely lead form fills, consider implementing offline conversion tracking through a tool like CallRail [affiliate link].
 This provides Google with real business data on qualified leads or paying customers, preventing the system from optimizing for spammy, low-quality leads.

 -